albertz/commandergenius/readme.txt

 project/jni/application/src/AndroidData/logo.png to be used as a splash screen image.
 Then you may launch build.sh.

+C++ RTTI and exceptions give very slight memory overhead, if you need them - add "-frtti -fexceptions" to the AppCflags inside AndroidAppSettings.cfg If you use autoconf/automake/configure scripts with setEnvironment.sh, you may write env CXXFLAGS='-frtti -fexceptions' ../setEnvironment.sh ./configure

 Application data may be bundled with app itself, or downloaded from the internet on the first run - if you want to put app data inside .apk file - create a .zip archive and put it into the directory project/jni/application/src/AndroidData (create it if it doesn't exist), then run ChangeAppSettings.sh